 All we had to our name besides the house Dad had built was carried in the car.
 That was in '61.
 It was colder than the dickens, money was very, very short, but we made it to Corcoran, California.
 Dad rented us a little 1 bedroom cottage in Dixie's camp over on Orange Ave., and promptly found a job with J.G.
 Boswell Company.

 There were 5 of us all together, and Mom was pregnant again.
-But, we had plenty now that Dad had secured a line of credit with Hamilback's grocery store there on Orange Ave near the tracks.
-But now he had a steady job with which to pay the bills.
+But, we had plenty now that Dad had secured a line of credit with Hamilback's grocery store, and now had a steady job with which to pay the bills.

 But I was thankful, because I never had to pull boles again.